 4) Not all German companies want to sponsor your work permit

 Taking it even further, employers often don’t want to hire someone who requires a visa.
-Quite often, they can find equally qualified people, either Germans, or others from the EU who don’t require a visa.
-The choice is then easy and obvious, as they’ll hire the candidate who doesn’t require a work permit.
+Quite often, they can find equally qualified people, either Germans or others from the EU who don’t require a visa.
+The choice is then easy and obvious, as they’ll hire a candidate who doesn’t require a work permit.

 Obviously, employers should hire you regardless and while we don’t agree with them not hiring you because you lack the education or require a visa, many companies are short on cash and don’t have so many options.

-5) There are undeniable biases in the recruiting process
+5) There are incredible biases in the recruiting process

-A sensitive issue that many people fail to mention in their content about finding work in Berlin and something that could adversely affect your ability to do so is bias.
+A sensitive issue that many people fail to mention in their content about finding work in Berlin and something that could adversely affect your ability to do so is bias in the recruiting process.
 This bias can come in many forms, including racism, gender, age, sexual preference, marital status, spoken languages, where a person lives, and more.
 It’s essential to understand that these biases cannot be underestimated or discounted.

-Many people carelessly dole out advice about you needing to inject an excessive amount of information on to your CV – a photo, your date or birth, your marital status, and even the number of children you have.
-“It’s just standard practice in Germany.” they say, as if it makes it right.
+Many people carelessly dole out advice about your needing to inject an excessive amount of information into your CV – a photo, your date of birth, your marital status, and even the number of children you have.
+“It’s just standard practice in Germany,” they say as if it makes it right.
 Yes, many Germans put this information on their CV, but don’t feel pressured to do so.